Pendal Group Ltd Buys 4,326 Shares of Douglas Emmett, Inc. (NYSE:DEI)

-Other institutional investors have also made changes to their positions in the company.
-Fifth Third Bancorp raised its holdings in shares of Douglas Emmett by 82.4% during the fourth quarter.
-Fifth Third Bancorp now owns 748 shares of the real estate investment trust’s stock valued at $25,000 after acquiring an additional 338 shares in the last quarter.
-Allworth Financial LP raised its holdings in shares of Douglas Emmett by 132.3% during the fourth quarter.
-Allworth Financial LP now owns 950 shares of the real estate investment trust’s stock valued at $32,000 after acquiring an additional 541 shares in the last quarter.
-Lazard Asset Management LLC bought a new position in shares of Douglas Emmett during the fourth quarter valued at approximately $72,000.
-Inspire Investing LLC bought a new position in shares of Douglas Emmett during the first quarter valued at approximately $233,000.
-Finally, CIBC Asset Management Inc grew its stake in Douglas Emmett by 9.9% in the fourth quarter.
-CIBC Asset Management Inc now owns 7,017 shares of the real estate investment trust’s stock worth $235,000 after purchasing an additional 633 shares during the period.
-Institutional investors own 97.71% of the company’s stock.
+Other hedge funds also recently made changes to their positions in the company.
+State Street Corp raised its holdings in shares of Douglas Emmett by 7.3% during the fourth quarter.
+State Street Corp now owns 8,378,910 shares of the real estate investment trust’s stock valued at $283,014,000 after acquiring an additional 571,390 shares in the last quarter.
+Norges Bank bought a new position in shares of Douglas Emmett during the fourth quarter valued at approximately $244,608,000.
+Geode Capital Management LLC raised its holdings in shares of Douglas Emmett by 12.9% during the fourth quarter.
+Geode Capital Management LLC now owns 2,859,025 shares of the real estate investment trust’s stock valued at $95,777,000 after acquiring an additional 327,235 shares in the last quarter.
+Charles Schwab Investment Management Inc. raised its holdings in shares of Douglas Emmett by 2.8% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 2,498,365 shares of the real estate investment trust’s stock valued at $83,696,000 after acquiring an additional 67,728 shares in the last quarter.
+Finally, Massachusetts Financial Services Co.
+MA raised its holdings in shares of Douglas Emmett by 6.2% during the fourth quarter.
+Massachusetts Financial Services Co.
+MA now owns 2,435,610 shares of the real estate investment trust’s stock valued at $81,593,000 after acquiring an additional 141,862 shares in the last quarter.
+Hedge funds and other institutional investors own 97.71% of the company’s stock.

-Several equities research analysts recently weighed in on the company.
+A number of brokerages recently commented on DEI.
+Credit Suisse Group began coverage on Douglas Emmett in a report on Wednesday, June 22nd.
+They set an “outperform” rating and a $27.00 target price for the company.
+StockNews.com assumed coverage on Douglas Emmett in a research note on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Evercore ISI set a $33.00 price target on Douglas Emmett in a research note on Monday, June 20th.
 Piper Sandler reduced their price target on Douglas Emmett to $30.00 in a research note on Monday.
-Evercore ISI set a $33.00 price target on Douglas Emmett in a research note on Monday, June 20th.
-Wells Fargo & Company reduced their price target on Douglas Emmett from $38.00 to $28.00 and set an “overweight” rating on the stock in a research note on Friday, July 1st.
-JPMorgan Chase & Co. reduced their price target on Douglas Emmett from $38.00 to $32.00 in a research note on Tuesday, June 7th.
-Finally, Jefferies Financial Group reduced their price target on Douglas Emmett from $31.00 to $24.00 and set a “hold” rating on the stock in a research note on Thursday, June 30th.
+Finally, Wells Fargo & Company reduced their price target on Douglas Emmett from $38.00 to $28.00 and set an “overweight” rating on the stock in a research note on Friday, July 1st.
 Two research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
 Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $30.71.

 Douglas Emmett (NYSE:DEI – Get Rating) last released its earnings results on Tuesday, May 3rd.
 The real estate investment trust reported $0.14 EPS for the quarter, missing analysts’ consensus estimates of $0.50 by ($0.36).
 Douglas Emmett had a return on equity of 1.97% and a net margin of 9.09%.
 The company had revenue of $238.88 million during the quarter, compared to analysts’ expectations of $240.76 million.
 During the same period in the prior year, the company posted $0.44 earnings per share.
 The company’s revenue was up 10.4% on a year-over-year basis.
 As a group, analysts forecast that Douglas Emmett, Inc. will post 2.04 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Stockholders of record on Thursday, June 30th will be issued a dividend of $0.28 per share.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
+Stockholders of record on Thursday, June 30th will be paid a $0.28 dividend.
+The ex-dividend date is Wednesday, June 29th.
 This represents a $1.12 dividend on an annualized basis and a dividend yield of 4.94%.
-The ex-dividend date is Wednesday, June 29th.
-Douglas Emmett’s payout ratio is currently 254.55%.
+Douglas Emmett’s dividend payout ratio is currently 254.55%.

 About Douglas Emmett (Get Rating)